BobKuczewski/MINT/README.md

 The final kind of memory allocation in MINT is the simplest raw memory allocation on the heap.

-This type of allocation is similar to arrays of bytes and are created using the `/A` allocation operator.
+This type of allocation is similar to arrays of bytes and is created using the `/A` allocation operator.

 ```
 1000 /A
 ```

-This code allocates a 1000 byte block of uninitialized memory and returns a pointer to the start of this block.
+This code allocates a 1000 byte block of uninitialized memory and returns a pointer to the start of the block.

 ## <a name='loops'></a>Loops